Taking responsibility

 LED conversions

-In the reporting years 2023 and 2024, we invested heavily in LED lighting, thereby significantly reducing our energy consumption for lighting.
+In the reporting years 2023, 2024 and 2025, we invested heavily in LED lighting, thereby significantly reducing our energy consumption for lighting.
 We have gradually replaced the light sources in several international plant and office buildings with significantly more efficient LEDs.
 Thanks to the intelligent lighting control of the LEDs, we also have the option of individually controlling certain areas and adjusting the brightness as well as automatically varying the lighting depending on the amount of daylight.
 We will continue to convert to energy-efficient LED lighting in the future.

 Heating replacement